Jonathan Aspropotamitis: Pohang Steelers

-He made his debut on February 14 in the Asian Champions League R16 clash v Jeonbuk Motors and his Leage debut in the season opener v Ulsan Hyundai.
+He made his debut on February 14 in the Asian Champions League R16 clash v Jeonbuk Motors and his League debut in the season opener v Ulsan Hyundai.

 International career

 In 2017 Aspropotamitis was part of the Australia men's national under-23 soccer team squad which competed in the 2018 AFC U-23 Championship qualification tournament.
 He played in all three games as captain, while being voted Man of the Match in the first match and scoring a goal in the final match.

 Personal life

 Educated at Newington College.
 He is of Greek ancestry.